 Premium on: Approach and putting.

-This course hosted the Ryder Cup in 2018 and underwent changes to the course prior to the 2016 Open De France, therefore the events between 2016-2019 are most relevant from a course form point of view.
+This course hosted the Ryder Cup in 2018 and underwent changes to the course prior to the 2016 Open De France, therefore the events between 2016-2019, and the 2022 edition, are most relevant from a course form point of view.

 European Golf Design, the firm tasked with the re-design, were also responsible for the 2010 course at Celtic Manor, Green Eagle Golf (Nord) and Marco Simeone GC.

-The event was traditionally played in June/July as a rolex series event however was pushed back to October in 2019 and now fills a slot in September.
-Course conditions from the 2019 edition are therefore most similar.
+The event was traditionally played in June/July as a rolex series event however was pushed back to October in 2019 and now fills a slot in September from 2022 onwards.
+Course conditions from the 2019 and 2022 editions are therefore most similar.

 The winning score was 16 under par in 2022 with only two players finishing better than 11 under par.
-12 under par in 2019 whilst Alex Noren only won with 7 under par in 2018.
-2015-2017 were all won with scores between 11-13 under par and we should expect a similar score this year.
+12 under par won in 2019 whilst Alex Noren only won with 7 under par in 2018.
+The years between 2015-2017 were all won with scores between 11-13 under par and we should expect a similar score this year.

-With the 2019 edition most relevant, we will analyse the stats of the top four in 2019 and the runaway top two in 2022.
+With the 2019 and 2022 editions most relevant, we will analyse the stats of the top four in 2019 and the runaway top two in 2022.